DanKos22/digital-rain-cpp/index.md

 Throughout this project, I became more comfortable working with vectors in C++.
 I learned how to use them to store and manage dynamic data, such as tracking the positions, speeds, and states of falling characters.
 Before this project, I didn't quite understand their advantages, but I realized that they function similarly to arrays while offering greater flexibility and ease of management.

+Challenges faced during this project included figuring out how to print different characters falling at different speeds.
+To achieve the random speeds and characters, I utilized the rand() function.
+Another significant challenge was ensuring the characters reset correctly after reaching the bottom of the screen, which I solved using a flag.
+For problem-solving, I relied on ChatGPT, lecture slides, and previous labs, all of which helped me throughout the project.

 I was particularly excited to build this Digital Rain project because I have always been fascinated by the iconic look of the falling code in the Matrix movies.
 As a fan of the first movie, recreating the digital rain effect in C++ made the project especially engaging.
 Seeing the characters cascade down the screen was a rewarding experience.